solyoma/FalconBoard/README.md

               area with the Del or BackSpace keys.
             - lines completely under the marked area can be re-colored.
-        - if the selected area is empty you can: delete empty space from the right  or from below with the Del key.
+        - if the selected area is empty you can: delete empty space from the right or from above with the Del key.
         - copy / cut marked area and paste it at any position, even into new documents during the same session.
    -  Keyboard shortcuts to most functions (See key F1 - Help).
    -  Optional saving and loading sessions, option to automatic save of data and background image on exit.
    -  Print the whole document or a range of it.
-(Qt 15 dows not make just to print the current page or a list of pages possible.)
+(Qt 15 does not make it possible to print just the current page or a list of pages.)
+   -  Even documents created in a dark mode can be printed as light mode ones to spare paint.
    -  Export the whole document into a PDF file.
    -  You may set a static background image: all you draw are on a different layer above the background.
    -  Take a screenshot with F4 from any rectangular area of the desktop and